 The value of your investments can go down as well as up and you may not get back the original amount invested.

-We can trace our investment roots back to 1868, when F&C Investment Trust, the world’s oldest collect investment fund launched, and have been adding to our offering ever since.
 We currently manage 10 Investment Trusts, providing a range of investment opportunities including access to equities, bonds, property and private equity.
-Each trust has different aims and objectives with the option of capital growth, income or a combination of both and with a specific regional focus or with a global remit.
+Each trust has different aims and objectives with the option of capital growth, income or a combination of the two and with a specific regional focus or with a global remit.